muhmi/c64-anim-tool/README.md

   --anim-start-address ANIM_START_ADDRESS
                         Set anim start address, defaults to after charsets --write-petmate WRITE_PETMATE
-                        Write out a petmate file with petscii animation and charsets
+                        Write out a petmate file with petscii animation and charsets --asm-test-runner-name ASM_TEST_RUNNER_NAME
+                        Name of the asm file to use for building test .prg --fast-mode FAST_MODE
+                        Skip double buffering and try to run 50fps

 ```